-1. Main pass thru portion to fill or draw propane is controlled by upper 3 -sided knob on top.

-2. A small screw on the side of main body referred to as a 10% valve which allows air to be released and indicates when container is filled 80% capacity.

-3. Incoming positive seal valve MUST be pushed inward with fill nozzle or by POL fitting to draw vapor out for appliance use.
+- 1. Main pass thru portion to fill or draw propane is controlled by upper, 3 sided knob on top. - 2.
+A small screw on the side of main body referred to as a 10% valve needs to be open during fill, which allows air to be released and indicates when container is filled at 80% capacity. - 3.
+Incoming positive seal valve MUST be pushed inward with fill nozzle or by POL fitting to draw vapor out for appliance use.

 On the bottom/inside is the float which closes when 80% of capacity has been reached.
-This permits expansion space in tank when temperature rises .See section on main hose.